w3c/wai-curricula/content/content-author/multimedia.md

 {% include excol.html type="middle" %}

-Descriptions explain visual information needed to understand the content for people who are blind and others who cannot see the video.
+Descriptions explain visual information needed to understand the content for people who don't see the video.

 Show examples of videos containing such descriptions and demonstrate different approaches for providing description of visual information.
+For details. see [Description of visual information](/media/av/description/).

 #### Learning Outcomes for Topic